rafaelh/CIPP-EU/GDPR.md

 * Informed - the subject should know hte controller's identity, purpose, and information about how processing may affect data subjects
 * Withdrawing consent should be as easy as giving it
 * For a specific purpose (with some flexibility for scientific research)
 * given by a parent for Children's data when the subject is younger than 16.
-Member states can lower this age down to 13.
+Member states can lower this age down to a minimum of 13.

 Controllers must keep records of consent, under the Accountability principle.
 A service or the performance of a contract should **not** be conditional upon consent.